cyberbotics/webots/docs/README.md

 https://www.cyberbotics.com/doc/guide/index?version=remidhum:reference_proto
 ```

-## So as to Run the doc locally,follow these steps:
+## To Run the doc locally,follow these steps:

 1.Set the terminal to the 'docs' directory.